 Figure 3.1.5: Few I and Q components demodulated for comparison of result.

-4. Additive White Gaussian Noise Channel
+4. Channel

 The channel is a simple additive white Gaussian noise(AWGN) channel for explicit analytical solution.
-A specified SNR in decibel
+A specified SNR in decibel determined the additive noise while keeping the transmitted signal constant.

-5. Conclusion and Future Workbit streami, cable television, and more.
+5. Conclusion and Future Work

+In conclusion, this project gave the opportunity to not only learn the theoretical material in communication system engineering, but also apply, via software, and observe various effects on the result.
+The Lempel-Ziv encoding scheme was popular in the late 1900’s widely spread amongst computers, during the time of the textbook’s release.
+It was used in many sources from that time such GIF, PDF, and more, but has been beaten by other compression techniques like in gzip that produced better ratios.
+The compressed bit stream is then encoded for stronger strength and separation in convolutional coding.
+Afterwards, QAM is applied that is widely used in networking devices like WiFi, cable television, and more.
 5G emergence implements Orthogonal Frequency Division Multiplexing techniques that has roots from QAM and Frequency Division Multiplexing [5].

 Future work on this project can include implementation of alternatives.
 This can include another audio encoding that transmits parameters such as Analysis-Synthesis Technique, or an alternative coding with Turbo Codes, or the newer Polar codes.
 For Modulation, implementing OFDM would be interesting to observe.
 On a similar vein, as QAM modulate a sinusoids parameters of amplitude and phase, OFDM modulating amplitude, phase, and frequency.
 In the detection and estimation class had works from Stoica found an algorithm to develop an estimator for Cramer-Rao lower bound on these sinusoidal parameters.
 Especially for the carrier phase issue mentioned, one such approach could be applied as an alternative to synchronization and phase lock loops.